U.S. election uncertainty boosts euro zone bonds, German yields touch 8-mth lows | Business

 U.S. election uncertainty boosts euro zone bonds, German yields touch 8-mth lows

-German bond yields touched their lowest level since March on Wednesday and Portuguese yields plumbed record depths as uncertainty around the U.S. election outcome pushed investors to pare back bets on a Democrat-led fiscal stimulus package.
+German bond yields touched their lowest level since March on Wednesday and Portuguese yields plumbed record depths as uncertainty around the U.S. election outcome pushed investors to the safety of government debt.

-Safe-haven U.S. Treasuries rallied sharply on signs the presidential contest could drag on, with a Democratic Party sweep seen as less likely.
-This cut the perceived likelihood that a large new stimulus package - which is supportive of risk assets and negative for bonds - would be approved.
-The Treasuries rally drove down Germany's 10-year bond yield, Europe's safe-haven benchmark asset, to its lowest since the coronavirus market rout in March, at -0.671% in early trade.
+Democratic candidate Joe Biden's campaign said on Wednesday the former U.S. vice president was on track to win the 2020 election against President Donald Trump, with expected victories in Michigan, Wisconsin and Pennsylvania.
+Yet, with a Democratic sweep off the cards, the perceived likelihood of a large new stimulus package - which is supportive of risk assets and negative for bonds - was seen as low.

-But moves were much less pronounced than in the United States and investors stressed that, beyond risk sentiment-driven shifts, they didn't expect a major impact on European bonds from the election.
-Bunds pared back gains in later trade, together with Treasuries, as stocks rose.
-The 10-year yield was last flat at -0.62%.
+U.S. Treasuries rallied sharply, and 10-year yields were down nearly 10 basis points at 0.78% at 1607 GMT.
+Germany's 10-year bond yield, Europe's safe-haven benchmark asset, had hit its lowest level since the coronavirus market rout in March at -0.671% in early trade.
+It gave up some of the falls and was trading at -0.63%, down 1.5 bps on the day, as the session drew to a close.
+But moves were much less pronounced than in the United States and investors stressed that, beyond risk sentiment-driven shifts, they did not expect a major impact on European bonds from the election.

 "You get (a higher yield) than German bonds, for not quite the same credit risk, but not that much different," he said, referring to the reduction in credit risk given the support available to countries like Italy from ECB bond-buying and the EU's 800 billion euro recovery fund.
 In the primary market, Germany sold its second-ever green bond at an auction, raising 4.6 billion euros via the five-year bond.